Jonathan Glasser

 Background

-I am a historical anthropologist whose work thus far has focused on questions of patrimony, expressive culture, and social difference in modern North Africa, with particular attention to Algeria and Morocco.
-My first book, The Lost Paradise: Andalusi Music in Urban North Africa (University of Chicago Press, 2016) explored questions of revival and transmission in an urban performance practice in northwestern Algeria and eastern Morocco.
-My current project looks at Muslim-Jewish interactions around music and poetry in Algeria and its diaspora in the early modern and modern periods.
-An active performer in the William and Mary Middle Eastern Music Ensemble, I also regularly teach courses on anthropological theory, cultural anthropology, anthropological approaches to the study of Islam, textuality, and Muslim-Jewish relations in North Africa.
+My work focuses on questions of patrimony, memory, expressive culture, and social difference in early modern and modern North Africa, with particular attention to Algeria and Morocco.
+My first book, The Lost Paradise: Andalusi Music in Urban North Africa (University of Chicago Press, 2016), explored the dynamics of revival and transmission in an urban performance practice in northwestern Algeria and eastern Morocco.
+I am currently finishing a book about Muslim-Jewish interactions around music and poetry in Algeria and its diaspora.
+I am also developing new projects about language ideological debates around Judeo-Arabic and about struggles over the meaning and uses of evolution in anthropological thought.
+I regularly teach courses on sociocultural theory, North Africa and the Middle East, language, and Muslim-Jewish relations.

 Education